ipCapital Group

 In other words, the future is not simply robots that move.
 It is buildings that understand, route, authorize, verify, and optimize robotic work.

-The Enterprise Adoption Gap
+The Adoption Gap Is Operational

 Indoor robotics is no longer just a hardware problem.
 In regulated and labor-constrained environments, buyers increasingly care about safety telemetry, chain-of-custody, compliance logs, elevator integration, installation friction, operational uptime, and procurement-grade reliability.